-Appendix 1: Installing the Optional Door Overlay
+Appendix 2: Installing the Optional Door Overlay

-In order to complete the assembly of your wood stove, you need to install the door overlay.
-See figure below for installation instructions:
+In order to complete the assembly of your freestanding Enerzone wood stove, you need to install the door overlay.
+See the following installation instructions:

-Position the overlay (A) on the door frame and secure it from the inside of the door using the 4 included screws (B).
+Position the overlay on the door frame and secure it in place from behind using the 4 screws.